PhoenixSmaug/Polyomino.jl/README.md

 Erika Roldan received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 754462.

 ### License
 This project is licensed under the MIT License - see LICENSE file for details.
-If you use this code for academic purposes, please cite the paper [to add].
+If you use this code for academic purposes, please cite the paper:

+Alexis Langlois-Rémillard, Christoph Müßig, and Érika Róldan, Complexity of Chess Domination Problems, https://arxiv.org/abs/2211.05651 [math.CO], 2022.